2024 Maine Senate election

-The 2024 Maine State Senate election was held on Tuesday, November 5, 2024, with the primary election using instant-runoff voting held on June 11, 2024, to elect the 132nd Maine Senate.
-Voters in all 35 districts of the Maine State Senate elected their senators.
+The 2024 Maine Senate election was held on Tuesday, November 5, 2024, with the primary election using instant-runoff voting held on June 11, 2024, to elect the 132nd Maine Senate.
+Voters in all 35 districts of the Maine Senate elected their senators.
 The elections coincided with the elections for other offices, including for U.S. President, U.S. Senate, U.S. House and the Maine House of Representatives.

 Background

-Democrats have maintained control of the state senate since the 2018 election and the state house since the 2012 election.
+Democrats have maintained control of the state senate since the 2018 election and the state House of Representatives since the 2012 election.

 Retirements

 Seven incumbents did not seek re-election.